 On the “equator” of the cantellated 24-cell are 6 rhombicuboctahedra, as shown below:

-These rhombicuboctahedra have been foreshortened into octagons, because they are being viewed from a 90° angle.
+These rhombicuboctahedra have been foreshortened into octagons, because they are seen at a 90° angle.

 There are also 12 cuboctahedra on the equator, shown next:

 Lastly, there are 24 equatorial triangular prisms:

 These triangular prisms have been foreshortened into rectangles because they are seen at a 90° angle from the 4D viewpoint.
 The edges of the rectangles that touch the octagons are actually foreshortened square faces that the triangular prisms share with the rhombicuboctahedra.